 How to Help your Child go to Sleep and Stay Asleep

-Sleep disturbances and night waking can be some of the most stressful challenging behaviors for parents to work through.
-This workshop shares information on common sleep challenges in children and provides practical sleep strategies to help you and your child sleep better.
-This workshop will address sleep problems and disturbances for individuals with special needs who have difficulty falling asleep or staying asleep.
-A question/answer discussion will follow the presentation.
+Sleep disturbances and night waking can be a stressful challenging behavior for your child and the family.
+We will share information on common sleep challenges and provide practical sleep strategies to help you and your child sleep better.
+We will address sleep problems and disturbances for individuals with special needs who have difficulty falling asleep or staying asleep.
+We will allow time at the end for questions and discussion.

 The Caregiver’s Journey

+You know that caring for your mental health is vital.
+But as a parent, you’re limited on time and energy.
 Do you want to know what is going on behind your child’s behaviour?
 Do you ever wonder about the best way to respond?
-Do you know who to reach out to for help, and what support is available?
-We can help.
+Do you know who to reach out to for help, and what supports are available?
+It is important to know that there is support out there for families that are dealing with difficult behaviours.
+We will discuss practical self care strategies you can do at home for your own mental health, as well as strategies to help your child.

 The Nuts and Bolts of Using Visual Supports